tale-toul/OCP4baremetalIPI/README.md

 ## Setup the physical host in AWS

-This section describes how to set up a bare metal instance in AWS to be used as the physical server (AKA hypervisor) in which the KVM virtual machines will run.
+This section describes how to set up a bare metal instance in AWS to be used as the physical server (AKA hypervisor) in which the KV virtual machines will run.

 The region used is N. Virginia as this is the more affordable one I could find.

 In the AWS web site go to EC2 -> Instances -> Launch new instances.

-Select the AMI “Red Hat Enterprise Linux 8 (HVM), SSD Volume Type”, 64 bit (x86) architecture must be selected.
+Select the AI “Red Hat Enterprise Linux 8 (HV), SSD Volume Type”, 64 bit (x86) architecture must be selected.

-In the Instance type page select c5n.metal (192GB RAM, 72 vCPUs)
+In the Instance type page select c5n.metal (192GB RA, 72 vCPUs)

 Select the VPC and subnet where to deploy the host.
 If required, create them.

-Make sure the instance gets a public IP.
+ake sure the instance gets a public IP.

 Go to the “Add Storage” section and set the size of the root device (/dev/sda1) to 40 GB and add a new EBS volume (/dev/sdb) of 1000 GB, select the option “delete on termination” for both volumes.